Trabajadores (newspaper): Formal aspects

-In the beginning Trabajadores was a twelve-page tabloid with a print run never more than three thousand copies, which left irregularly until he could be biweekly.
-In 1975 it acquired the broadsheet, with six pages, and color only in the first and the last, justified to four and six columns, either.
+Initially, Trabajadores was a twelve-page tabloid with a print run of never more than three thousand copies, which was left irregularly until it could be biweekly.
+In 1975, it acquired the broadsheet, with six pages and color only in the first and last, which were justified to four and six columns.
 The identifier of the CTC, later removed, appeared to the left of the head.

 Research by students of the Institute of Design (ISDI in Spanish) on early issues of Trabajadores showed that "The body text typeface had no formal or conceptual basis, as their selection was subject to the availability of types in the workshop, for holders was the Futura.
 The pictures are rounded vertices.

-"The structure of the front favored their visibility on the streets, because the photos were the top stories on the top half of the newspaper, was generally organized, yet traditional, and the information was in good ranking."In 1977 Trabajadores initiated the use of fillets, chain lines and boxes, to separate the news, and even dabbled in infographics as a means of enriching the information.
-In March 1978, the publisher reduced the number of photos on the first page, the information was ranked according to their importance, and was used to separate target.
+"The structure of the front favored their visibility on the streets, because the photos were the top stories on the top half of the newspaper, was generally organized, yet traditional, and the information was in good ranking."In 1977, Trabajadores initiated the use of fillets, chain lines, and boxes to separate the news and even dabbled in infographics as a means of enriching the information.
+In March 1978, the publisher reduced the number of photos on the first page; the information was ranked according to their importance and was used to separate targets.

-According to the ISDI students concluded that the 1979 issues remained "the same characteristics of the previous year, except his head, which again is changed in April this year (...)"
+According to the ISDI, students concluded that the 1979 issues remained "the same characteristics of the previous year, except his head, which again is changed in April this year (...)"

 "It was took up the fillets and Watermarks.
 Combined in the body text, serif and sans serif, and holders inside are starting to use type’s displays.
 Increases the number of images per page."On December 2, 1980, Trabajadores became a daily.
-According to the ISDI students, the paper began the use of orange to the head, which moved within the page.
-Also in the front the font was used only sans serif, but not in the other.
+According to the ISDI students, the paper began using orange to the head, which moved within the page.
+Also, in the front, the font was used only sans serif, but not in the other.
 There was an increased use of text images, and the body of the first cartoons was inserted.

 Electronic edition

 On 28 April 1997, Trabajadores introduced its online edition.

 It has a very basic structure, held in Front page by Víctor Fernández, specialist in scientific-technical information. it had sections of national, international, culture, sports, health and then matching section with readers, reproduced with the same name in 2009 Section.

 The digital edition became a daily paper on June 14, 2000.
-Until then it was still assimilating published in print, and was updated at night by a computer specialist.
+Until then, it was still assimilating, published in print, and was updated at night by a computer specialist.